videojs/blog/source/_drafts/Video-js-5-s-fluid-mode-and-playlist-picker.md

 </section>
 ```

-Now we can relatively quickly and make them align together with some CSS:
+Now we can relatively quickly make them align together with some CSS:
 ```css
 .video-js {
   width: 70%;